Pantera80/Getting-and-cleaning-Data-Project/README.md

 - 'README.md'

+- 'run_analysis.R'

 - 'TidyData.txt': Contain all the averaged 66 features for each subject and activity.

 - 'CodeBook.Rmd': Description of all variables.

-The current tidy version was obtain as follows:
+The current tidy version was obtain after running the file 'run_analysis.R1, which perform the following steps:
 =========================================

 1. The original training and testing sets were merged to create one data set.